genesiscommunitysuccess/docs/docs/05_operations/01_server-setup/03_config-management.md

 ## Config management vs continuous deployment

-In environments where servers are managed to a greater or lesser degree by config-management systems, like Chef, Pupper or Ansible, there is a decision to be made about which aspects of a system are config-managed, and which are subject to operator actions.
+In environments where servers are managed to a greater or lesser degree by config-management systems, like Chef, Puppet or Ansible, there is a decision to be made about which aspects of a system are config-managed, and which are subject to operator actions.

 When deciding about the division of responsibilities, it is worth considering development systems and production systems separately.